dcavar/dcavar.github.io/_posts/2017-06-29-Course_NoAI_Big_Knowledge.markdown

 - Above class requires permission of instructor
 - Above class meets with LING-L 715

+(Note: *This is not CSCI-B 659/LING-L 645 Topics in Artificial Intelligence/Advanced NLP!*)

 **Topic: Semantic Natural Language Processing, NoAI, and Big Knowledge**